kwakubiney/lexi.ai/README.md

 ### Word Collection
 - Add words manually or look up definitions with one click
+- Auto-fetch definitions from dictionary API
+- AI-generated example sentences when dictionary lacks them
+- Reject and edit auto-filled content if not helpful

 ### Practice Modes
 - **Production**: Write your own sentences using the word